 You want a strong fence that can’t be easily broken.
-However if a horse is running at a fence full speed they are probably going to go over, through, or badly hurt.
+However, if a horse is running at a fence full speed they are probably going to go over, through, or badly hurt.
 This can be prevented if the reason is that the horse can’t see the fence well.

-The strength is especially important in areas like close to the gate where the horse comes in and out, areas close to other horses, near the water and feeding areas.
+The strength is especially important in areas close to the gate where the horse comes in and out, areas close to other horses, near the water and feeding areas.

 Avoiding Injuries By Prevention

-Check paddocks regularly for broken boards, nails sticking out, uneven joints, broken wires, as a horse walking along the edge of the fence can end up getting hurt.
+Check paddocks regularly for broken boards, nails sticking out, uneven joints, and broken wires, as a horse walking along the edge of the fence can end up getting hurt.